identibyte/identibyte-for-contact-form-7/readme.txt

 and block users signing up or submitting information that have a disposable email address.

+=== Screenshots ===

+1. Prevent form submissions when users enter a disposable email address.

+2. Easily enable Identibyte on any Contact Form 7 email field.

 === Installation ===

 The best way to install Identibyte for Contact Form 7 is through your